 Enabler 1.2 - “Develop Digital Competencies”: Build interdisciplinary digital sustainability skill sets.
 Many of the key actors with the ability to influence the trajectory of digital transformation for environmental sustainability lack a number of essential digital competencies and skills needed to catalyze this shift.
 On the one hand, public sector and policy makers need to understand both the environmental opportunities and risks from digital transformation.
 They must build up their own digital capacities to understand what they want to regulate, enable and incentivize.
-On the other hand, entrepreneurs, computer scientists as well as hardware and software engineers also need to understand how their products and services generate different sustainability incentives and impacts in the real world in order to take these into account in the design process.
+On the other hand, entrepreneurs, computer scientists as well as hardware and Software engineers also need to understand how their products and services generate different sustainability incentives and impacts in the real world in order to take these into account in the design process.
 They must enhance their understanding of today's sustainability challenges, especially on decarbonization, dematerialization, detoxification and circularity.
 Academic curricula, vocational training, professional associations all need an upgrade to reflect digital sustainability needs and outcomes.
+Moreover, to overcome the digital divide, digital and sustainability literacy has to be an integrated effort.Many students are willing to share their expertise in defining, e.g., characteristics of digital finance, while exploring the opportunities and challenges that co-exist, including demonstrating how to regulate digital currencies and describing the characteristics of digital currency.

 Enabler 1.3 - “Harness Science and Systems Thinking”: Mobilize science to understand how the sustainability of complex systems can be enhanced through digital transformation.
-Understanding the inherent complexity of achieving planetary sustainability is, in principle, the biggest challenge facing modern science.
+Understanding the inherent complexity of achieving planetary sustainability is one of the biggest challenges facing modern science.
 It is essential to use the best available science to monitor our current trajectory and change it in the direction of sustainability by intentionally transforming key economic, social and environmental systems simultaneously (see Box 10).
 A “systems thinking” holistic approach will be needed that focuses on the way that a system's constituent parts interrelate and how systems work over time and within the context of larger systems.
+The growing tidal wave of tens of thousands of projects developed by women and girls in science should be seen as part of this “systems thinking” and holistic approach.
 This entails the earth system as such, including its large variety of complex and interlinked dynamics, the economic system and the societal realm, but also many applied research fields such as mobility or energy systems.
 The question of how different feedback loops operate to either reinforce or shift system behaviors is also key.
 A science-based understanding of how digital technologies are changing key economic, social and environmental systems and how they can be aligned towards sustainability outcomes is needed as part of the new social contract.